 For Spouses Who Did Not Work Outside the Home

 Generally, spouses who did not work outside the home or did not earn enough credits to be entitled to their own benefits can receive a spousal retirement benefit.
-So long as the spouse has reached his or her full retirement age, they will receive one-half of their spouse’s benefit amount.
+So long as the spouse has reached his or her full retirement age, they will receive one-half of the spouse’s benefit amount.
 In this instance, while married, Martha would receive a spousal benefit of approximately $603.30.

 Social Security Benefits Following Divorce